khaled-mehizel/HR-analysis/README.md

   It seems the rate is quite high for employees who only worked in one company before, 18.81% of 521.

 ### Performance and compensation:
   - **Monthly Rate by Age group:** For this we'll use a **CASE** statement to divide the ages into groups.
 I decided to add this as a column to our table because we'll reuse it often.
-It's a two step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values.
+It's a two step process, we add the column using **ALTER TABLE** then use **UPDATE** with the case values. <br>
+  This turned out to be completely unnecessary because both Tableau and Power BI allow you to bin easily with a GUI to boot, but hey you learn more everyday, right?
   <br>

     ````